Ian Usher: Career

 He worked with British Rail as a Youth Leadership and Teamwork Counselor before opening Scarborough Jet Skiing on England's north east coast with his partner, Bruce Jones.

 In 2001 he moved to Australia where he worked in sales, marketing and management.

 In 2008, after the break up of his marriage, Usher listed his "life for sale" on eBay.
-He gained world wide notoriety.

-The final price ended up at $399,300.
+He gained world-wide notoriety.
+The final price was $399,300.00 (=€250 000).

-His stated goal for the eBay auction was a "fresh start," so, following the sale, he travelled across the globe in pursuit of a series of 100 goals, which were achieved in 100 weeks.
+His stated goal for the eBay auction was a "fresh start," so, following the sale, he travelled across the world in pursuit of a series of 100 goals, scheduled to be done in 100 weeks.
 His two-year "bucket list" ended in New York City in the crown of the Statue of Liberty on 4 July 2010.

-He has since presented inspirational talks for companies in both the USA and Europe.
-In November 2013, he spoke to an audience of 900 at the VolksTheater at TEDxVienna.

-The talk, "A Life Unlimited", can be viewed online.

 Books

 He wrote two books, 2008's A Life Sold and 2013's Paradise Delayed.
 In A Life Sold, he documented two years of travel.
 The movie rights were purchased by Walt Disney Pictures, which commissioned a project called Life for Sale.
 It was scheduled to be produced by Andrew Panay.
-Paradise Delayed is about living on a remote Panamanian island in the Caribbean, where Usher wrote about the challenges faced in developing an off-grid lifestyle.